Dreugui/Galaxy-Idle-Clicker-Cheats/README.md

 ---

 ## ⚠️ Disclaimer
-This is a fork of the project of official-notfishvr here : https://github.com/official-notfishvr/Galaxy-Idle-Clicker-Cheats.

 This game have an OnLine features ( leaderboard ).
 I advise to put a rule in your firewall to block access to internet to avoid any issue.

-I did not modiffy the script, I just added a tutorial to use it more easily.

-This script work as a save edit.

 ---

 ## 🛠️ Installation & Usage